zainibeats/truefa-py/docs/DEVELOPMENT_STATUS.md

 # TrueFA-Py Development Status

-This document tracks the current state of the TrueFA-Py project and remaining issues
+This document tracks the current state of the TrueFA-Py project and remaining issues.

 ## Current State